The Adventures of Baron Munchausen: Reception

 Hal Hinson of The Washington Post called the film a "wondrous feat of imagination", although, "except for Williams, the actors are never more than a detail in Gilliam's compositions".

 Richard Corliss of Time wrote, "Everything about Munchausen deserves exclamation points, and not just to clear the air of the odor of corporate flop sweat.
 So here it is!
 A lavish fairy tale for bright children of all ages!
 Proof that eccentric films can survive in today's off-the-rack Hollywood!
 The most inventive fantasy since, well, Brazil!
 You may not believe it, ladies and gentlemen, but it's all true."

 Vincent Canby of The New York Times called the film "consistently imaginative" and a "spectacle [that] is indeed spectacular and worth the admission price and patches of boredom".
 He said that the "major credit must go to Giuseppe Rotunno, the cameraman; Dante Ferretti, the production designer; Richard Conway, who did the special effects, and Peerless Camera Company Ltd., responsible for the optical effects.
 Without them, Baron Munchausen would have looked about as big and as interesting as a 25-cent postage stamp."

+In July 2019, the film was ranked 12th in a Rotten Tomatoes list of "38 Moon Movies to Celebrate the Moon Landing".